Xtra (film)

 Xtra is a 2004 Indian Telugu language adult romantic film directed by Veeru K, produced by Ravi and Venu under 'Sri Chitra' banner.
-The film stars Ruthika as a Physical Director and Santosh Pawan as a college student with Vadde Naveen, Brahmanandam, Krishna Bhagavan, Sudhakar and others in supporting roles.
+The film stars Ruthika as a Physical Director and Santosh Pavan as a college student with Vadde Naveen, Brahmanandam, Krishna Bhagavan, Sudhakar and others in supporting roles.
 Bapu and Ramana composed the film's score and soundtrack while the cinematography and editing are handled by Madhu A Naidu and Nagi Reddy respectively.
 The film became super hit running over 100 days in 6 centers.